LegionYata/csc468Project-2026-Ly/README.md

 The MongoDB service uses the official mongo:latest image.
 This image is maintained by MongoDB and comes pre-configured with the database server.
 It listens on port 27017 by default and requires no additional setup for this project.

 ## 4. Networking
 This application uses a user-defined bridge network called "app-network", defined in docker-compose.yml.
 Allows both of the containers to communicate with each other.
 The webb app. connects to MongoDB using the service name as the hostname (`MongoClient("mongodb://db:27017")`).
+Docker's internal DNS automatically resolves db to the correct container IP at runtime.
+Will work the same regardless of what host machine the containers are on.